Democrats hold firm in demands for coronavirus relief bill as impasse continues

 However, Treasury Secretary Steven Mnuchin and Chief of Staff Mark Meadows said Thursday evening that President Trump is willing to take executive action to address the crisis if a deal is not reached with Democrats by Friday.
 House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer met with Mnuchin and Meadows for over three hours on Thursday without coming to an agreement.

-Meadows told reporters that they would brief the president and decide whether to continue talks with Democrats to try to reach a deal.
+"Why are they resisting?"
+Schumer asked.
+He also criticized Meadows, who was previously a member of the hardline conservative Freedom Caucus as a member of the House, saying his "positions are quite hardened and non-compromising, more so than Mnuchin."

-"If that doesn't work, the president has instructed Secretary Mnuchin and myself to be willing to enter into a narrower deal that addresses some of the most pressing needs that are before us as a nation.
-And if those two things do not work than he's prepared to take executive action on his own," Meadows said.
+Meadows told reporters on Thursday evening that President Trump is "prepared to take executive action on his own" if a deal is not reached.
+Mnuchin had previously said that they aimed to come to an agreement by Friday.

-Pelosi and Schumer contended after their meeting that Republicans do not understand the scope of the problem.
+Pelosi and Schumer contended after their meeting on Thursday that Republicans do not understand the scope of the problem.

 "We had what I would call a consequential meeting.
 It was one where we could see the difference in values that we bring to the table.
 We have always said that the Republicans and the president do not understand the gravity of the situation, and every time that we have met, it has been reinforced," Pelosi said.